 My great uncle and aunt, Willi and Frieda, emigrated to the United States in 1930 and 1931 respectively.
 Willi would have regular correspondence with my father before and after World War II encouraging him to join them.

-In a recently translated letter of Willi's from 1933 he predicted that Hitler would start a war.
-My great uncle was very insightful.
+For nearly forty years, I was a classroom teacher at the elementary and middle school level.
+I taught most subjects in fifth and sixth grades as well as world history and American history at grades seven and eight.
 Now, with both of our daughters out on their own, my wife and I enjoy home projects, travel and the pleasure of Cooper's company.